 Innovation, Competitiveness & Economic Prosperity

-New!
-APLU Names Six Public Research Universities as Finalists for 2016 Innovation & Economic Prosperity Universities Awards
+APLU Names Four Public Research Universities Winners of 2016 Innovation & Economic Prosperity University Awards

 Learn about APLU's Task Force on the New Engagement